 We also liked how the website spells out why you should book him to speak.
 As you scroll down the page, Brian includes some short copy about what he brings to the table and why the audience would want to hear from him.

-This, combined with the logos underneath, is a great way to build in added credibility.
+This, combined with the logos underneath, is a great way to build in added credibility and personal branding.

 If you’re looking for a way to position your expertise in a way that’s simple and clear, this website is a great place to start for inspiration.